How To Roast Red Peppers on a Grill

 Historical Notes for this Recipe:

-This tip about roasting red peppers was first posted in 2008!
-I’ve done it many times since then, and the post was last updated with more information in 2022.
+This post about how to roast red peppers was first posted in 2008!
+I’ve done it many times since then, and the post was last updated with more information in 2023.

-52 Comments on “How To Roast Red Peppers on a Grill”
+52 Comments on “How To Roast Red Peppers on the Grill”

 Looking delicious.. thank you for sharing this method.